-TEXTBOOK AND MATERIALS FEES PAYMENT
+▼ TEXTBOOK AND MATERIALS FEES PAYMENT

 Invoices for the rental of textbooks and the cost of workbooks and materials are mailed to parents and guardians in mid-September.
-The invoice is due 30 days from receipt and should be paid at your student's school or online at www.fortwayneschools.org.
+The invoice is due 30 days from receipt and should be paid at your student's school or online at www.fortwayneschools.org/FA.
 Fees are prorated for late enrollment and early withdrawal.
-Other amounts owed to FWCS may be deducted from any textbook rental refunds.
+Questions regarding payments or invoices can be directed to the Textbook Rental office at 467-2072.